OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 ## **Basic accessibility settings**

-You can achieve some of the basic accessibility settings by activating the built-in accessibility features, and for some, you need development or content work.
+OutSystems allows you to turn on the basic accessibility settings, such as contrast ratio, focus, and skip to content, by activating the built-in accessibility features in Service Studio.
+Other accessibility settings need development or content work.

 ## **Enabling the built-in accessibility features**